mmauludhr/S1IFVI-Distributed_and_Parallel_System/README.md

 # Running & Testing
 ## How to Run the System
-This system is build using the Python programming language.
-In order to run this system, you have to already install python in your machine.
+This system is build using the Python 2.7 programming language.
+In order to run this system, you have to already install python 2.7 in your machine.
+Also you need to download [rockyou dictionary](https://drive.google.com/open?id=1PX6XJZBaVwP5fIEfGbUDN2Wlq-TAjK5b) and place it in your local repository.

 # Update & Bug
 ## Update